How to Source Products in China: A Step-by-Step Guide for Beginners

 It’s part of the rite of passage.

-Step 8: Order a Sample Before You Spend a Single Dollar on Inventory
+Step 8: Always Order a Sample

+Sampling is one of the most important steps when sourcing from China.
 If the product arrives and feels like it was made by angry toddlers?

 Move on.